 Schedule a time to speak with an expert using the calendar below?

-1) Correlation matrix – when computing the matrix of Pearson’s Bivariate Correlation among all independent variables the correlation coefficients need to be smaller than 1.
+When computing the matrix of Pearson’s Bivariate Correlation among all independent variables the correlation coefficients need to be smaller than 1.

 Fourth, linear regression analysis requires that there is little or no autocorrelation in the data.
 Autocorrelation occurs when the residuals are not independent from each other.
 For instance, this typically occurs in stock prices, where the price is not independent from the previous price.